Publishers Are Applying Onerous Restrictions on Ebooks at Libraries thestar.com

 Can you imagine the hysterical reaction if someone had suggested the creation of public libraries today.
 ‘For free?
 How are you going to pay for that, STALIN?’

-This is not a unique observation in the world of tweet-based observations, but it has remained a nagging thought in the back of my head for years.
+This is not a unique observation on Twitter, but it has remained a nagging thought in the back of my head for years.
 Libraries have nimbly adapted as they continue to serve community needs, in spite of ridiculous doubts about their continued relevance and twenty-first century roadblocks like those reported above.
 Libraries deserve ongoing support for the greater good; DRM and other gatekeepers to learning are antithetical to their mission and role.